-The Fox is a member of the dog family & is found in country & urban areas throughout Europe, Asia, North Africa & North America.
-In towns the population density of foxes can be high particularly around areas that provide cover such as cemeteries, railway line & waste ground.
+The Fox is a member of the dog family and is found in country and urban areas throughout Europe, Asia, North Africa and North America.
+In towns, the population density of foxes can be high particularly around areas that provide shelters such as cemeteries, railway lines and waste ground.

-They will hide up during the day & forage for food at night.
+They will hide up during the day and forage for food at night.
 Foxes live in Earths.
 These may be dug especially or they may enlarge rabbit burrows or badger setts.
-Foxes mate in January & February.
-At this time of year they cause a nuisance with their barking & screaming.
+Foxes mate in January and February.
+At this time of year, they cause a nuisance with their barking and screaming.
 Litters are born in March with an average size of 5.
 Cubs are weaned at 5 weeks but may stay with the mother for 3 – 4 months.

-Food depends where the foxes live, in urban areas they will eat a mixture of wild food (berries, small mammals, insects, worms & fruit) mixed with bird food, refuse & carrion.
+Food depends on where the foxes live, in urban areas they will eat a mixture of wild food (berries, small mammals, insects, worms and fruit) mixed with bird food, refuse and carrion.

-Complaints about foxes include: noise, smell, digging, bones & other refuse, killing pets/ livestock & killing cats.
-Killing cats is very rare & often exaggerated.
-Foxes carry roundworm (Toxocara canis) which can cause blindness in children.
+Complaints about foxes include noise, smell, digging, bones and other refuse, killing pets/ livestock and killing cats.
+Killing cats is very rare and often exaggerated.
+Foxes carry roundworm (Toxocara Canis) which can cause blindness in children.
 Cats also carry these worms.
 Control is by shooting or live cage trapping.